 - 2 tbsp distilled white vinegar

-- Pour the milk into a heavy bottomed pot over medium high heat and affix a thermometer to the side of the pot.
-Heat the milk, stirring occasionally to prevent burning, until the temperature reaches 170*F, 7-9 minutes.
+- Pour the milk into a 2-quart pot over medium high heat and affix a thermometer to the side of the pot.
+Heat the milk, stirring occasionally to prevent scalding, until the temperature reaches 175-180°F, 7-8 minutes.

-- Turn off the heat and add the white vinegar to the milk.
-Stir gently until soft curds form and completely separate from the whey, 1-2 minutes.
+- Turn off the heat, but leave the pot on the warm burner.
+Add the salt and white vinegar to the milk.
+Stir gently until curds form and completely separate from the whey, 1-2 minutes.